 Marylène Madou was established in Belgium early 2017, aptly named after the designer herself.
 Launching the brand with a successful collection of printed scarves, print still is the ultimate starting point in each collection.
-Every textile print is created in-house by the designer herself, using exclusively her own original paintings and digital illustrations.
+Every textile print is created in-house by the designer herself, exclusively using her own original paintings and digital illustrations.
 This is what makes a Marylène Madou print unique.

 “It often is a particular image that triggers my eye, whether an animal on a vase, a shape or a color combination in a painting.
 My often eclectic and colorful aesthetic comes forth out of a fascination for historic textiles and unique objects; vintage stuffed birds or design objects for instance… I most definitely like to combine this with elements that are close to my heart, such as private family gardens and Lemony (the dachshund).
 Colour research and drawing are highly important to me in the process.
 Prints simply give me the opportunity to create my own world and wear my own world.” – Marylène